ieeevr/2022/attend/registration/index.md

         Yes.</li>

     <li><strong>Are there any scholarships available that can cover (in full or partially) conference registration costs?</strong><br/>
         Yes.
-Check the <a href="Diversity and Inclusion Scholarship">https://ieeevr.org/2022/attend/diversity-and-inclusion-scholarship/</a> opportunity.
+Check the <a href="https://ieeevr.org/2022/attend/diversity-and-inclusion-scholarship/">Diversity and Inclusion Scholarship</a> opportunity.
 </ul>

 <div style="">